 The second bullet - for two bullets had been fired by Serbian nationalist Gavrilo Princip, the first striking Franz Ferdinand at the joining of neck and chest - had punched through the thin sheet metal of the car door, through Sophie's white dress, her tightly laced corset and chemise, and into her soft, vulnerable torso four centimeters above her right colon.
 As the slug tunneled its way through the body of the wife of Austria-Hungary's heir, it slashed through her liver, cutting many blood vessels and starting massive internal bleeding.
 The bullet then severed Sophie's stomach artery, skyrocketing the bleeding to catastrophic levels, angled downward, and finally lodged in her groin.

 Sophie never knew any of this, though.
 Already unconscious, she sank swiftly as the car raced desperately back toward the Konak, the palace of Austria-Hungary's governor in Bosnia.
 Nobody knows exactly when Sophie Maria Josephine Albina, Countess of Chotek and Duchess of Hohenberg, died, but she may have sighed her last faint breath before the auto braked to a screeching halt in front of the Konak's grand entrance.
-It is certain that she would have been unlikely to survive such a desperate wound even had the shooting occurred in 2005.

 In any case, by the time the car stopped at the Konak's entrance, Sophie was inert, limp as she lay face-down in her husband's lap.
 No external bleeding was apparent, but her skin was a shocking yellowish color.
 Staff officers and palace servants converged on the car in a cacophony of frantic shouts.
 Sophie was rolled over tenderly, showing under the filmy veil of her hat her dark eyes closed, long lashes flat on her cheeks, dark-brown hair in its Gibson-girl hairdo glistening in the late-morning sun under the wide-brimmed white veiled hat she still wore.
 Several men gently lifted her from the car; her feet, swathed in sheer white silk stockings befitting a noblewoman and delicately encased in Louis XIV-heeled, gleaming white kidskin lace-up oxfords, dangled limply, floating in the air.
 Her hands and arms in their long, creamy-white kid gloves also hung limply, the long fingers in their butter-soft white leather encasings relaxed and unmoving.
 The modish white summer dress rustled as the dying or dead Duchess was carried into the Konak, her bearers shifting their hands to better handle the weight of her soft, unresistant body; Sophie had tended toward a voluptuous plumpness as she entered her middle forties.